Marvel Phase 4: Every MCU release date from Black Widow to Eternals

-As always, Marvel are remaining tight-lipped about the plot of the upcoming Doctor Strange sequel.
+As always, Marvel is remaining tight-lipped about the plot of the upcoming Doctor Strange sequel.
 The title gives one thing away though: Benedict Cumberbatch’s caped superhero will be exploring the MCU multiverse.

 It’s also been confirmed that Scarlet Witch will appear in the sequel, and Kevin Feige has teased that the Disney+ miniseries WandaVision (expected to release before the end of 2020) will “directly set up” the movie.
 Given that Doctor Strange is set to appear in Spider-Man 3, we wouldn’t be surprised if the web-slinger makes an appearance, too.

-Whatever the Marvel team have in store for Doctor Strange, we’ll find out when it hits cinemas on March 25, 2022.
+Whatever the Marvel team has in store for Doctor Strange, we’ll find out when it hits cinemas on March 25, 2022.

 A number of promising Disney+ series that will join the MCU canon have been announced, but none of them currently have official release dates.

-It’s expected that The Falcon and the Winter Soldier, Loki, and What If…? will all arrive at some point in 2021.
-Hawkeye, Ms. Marvel, Moon Knight and She-Hulk are more likely to arrive in 2022.
+Hawkeye, Ms. Marvel, Moon Knight, and She-Hulk are more likely to arrive in 2022.